MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

 Compared to the first version, which was online one year ago, the second version has been improved in various ways.
 For example, we corrected some typos, reorganized some contents to make them clearer, and added Chapter 10, which was not included in the first version.

 I put the first draft of this book online in August 2022.
-Up to now, I have received valuable feedback from many readers all over the world.
+Up to now, I have received valuable feedback from many readers worldwide.
 I want to express my gratitude to these readers.

 (Nov 2022)